 By participating in this exercise, students express their agreement to abide by the rules described below.
-A violation of any of McBaine Moot Court rule also shall be treated as a violation of the Berkeley Law Honor Code.
+A violation of any McBaine Moot Court rules shall also be treated as a violation of the Berkeley Law Honor Code.

 Any attempt, direct or indirect, to contact the attorneys or the parties, or to examine the case file (other than the materials provided) or briefs in this case or any part of any case or brief in which any of the parties raised substantially the same claim(s) as in this year's case is prohibited.
-If you are assigned any reading or have class discussion related to the case, please contact Scotia Hicks (scotia@berkeley.edu) or Sarah Wright-Schreiberg (sws@law.berkeley.edu) immediately.
+If you are assigned any reading or have class discussion related to the case, please immediately contact the McBaine Student Directors, the McBaine Academic Director, and the Advocacy Competitions Program Director (collectively "Directors").